gphat/omg/observability.md

 Originally conceived as a set of lessons from my personal role purchasing tools to my job at a vendor where I work with dozens of customers making the same decisions.
 This talk covers 6 different ways to improve your stance on observability from a *social* perspective.

+## SREcon20 Americas

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4lnjcAPBKQk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Incidents are an amazing source of education, but we often fail to incorporate the findings into our tooling.
+This talk provides methods for doing just that, with a bit of help from my friends at [Jeli](https://www.jeli.io).

 # Podcasts

 * In March of 2017 I [spoke with Software Engineering Daily](https://softwareengineeringdaily.com/2017/03/15/stripe-observability-with-cory-watson/) about my observability work at Stripe.